Special Forces of Azerbaijan

-The Special Forces of Azerbaijan (Azərbaycan Xüsusi Təyinatlı Qüvvələri) is a military unit of the Republic of Azerbaijan.
+The Special Forces of Azerbaijan (Azərbaycan Xüsusi Təyinatlı Qüvvələri) is a special forces unit of the Republic of Azerbaijan.

 History

 It was established in April 1999 under the Ministry of Defense.
 The formation of the unit was attended by officers and warrant officers who participated in the First Nagorno-Karabakh War of 1991–1994.
 The Turkish Special Forces Command played a special role in the formation of the Azerbaijani special forces.
 On 29 April 2015, in commemoration of the 16th anniversary of their formation a ceremony of presenting battle flags to the newly created special forces units took place.
 On 26 June 2018, a military parade was held in Baku on the occasion of the 100th anniversary of the Armed Forces of Azerbaijan, with the formation from the Special Forces being led by General Hikmet Mirzaev.
 On 20 June 2020, a new Special Forces unit was created.
 In late July and early August of that year, a series of large-scale tactical joint Azerbaijani-Turkish exercises took place on the territory of Azerbaijan, in the first stage of which units of the Azerbaijani Special Forces were also involved.